 The Weathervane was the next store we stopped by to check out.
 Yup if you are counting that’s three country shops on one street!
 Weathervane is its unique store filled with collectables, gifts, baby items, cool cards, journals, candles, body products and home decor.
 The store layout is filled with inspirational settings you can try and recreate in your home and gardens.
 You can visit their website here.

 Now we leave the country stores part of the main street and get into the food and gourmet section.

 Holtom’s Bakery, Erin Ontario

-Holtom’s is a sweet paradise filled with sinful deserts, fresh baked bread and cookies.
+Holtom’s is a sweet paradise filled with sinful desserts, fresh baked bread and cookies.
 Disappointed by how hot it was in the store.
 It was over 35 degrees Celsius today, and the bakery was even hotter.
 How all this food can sit in the heat, I don’t know, but I was so hot and sweaty in there that I couldn’t even pick a great treat to eat.
 One word air conditioning!

 What’s Cookin, Erin Ontario (now closed)

 The store that started it all!
 It was this store that drew me to visit Erin.
 What’s Cookin, is a kitchen gadget and gourmet food store, catering company and cooking school all in one handy location.
 When you walk into the store, you are greeted by the tin man, and the Kitchen sits behind.
 Refrigerators and freezers are stocked with oven-ready entrees, salad dressings, organic, local cheeses and much more.
 What’s Cookin prides itself on a Whole Food approach.
 They love locally grown, organic product and prepare all of their dishes with them.
 Visit the What’s Cookin website here.